nelsonjchen/gargantuan-takeout-rocket/README.md

 Gargantuan Takeout Rocket (GTR) is a toolkit of guides and software to help you take out your data from [Google Takeout][takeout] and put it somewhere *else* safe easily, periodically, and fast to make it easy to do the right thing of backing up your Google account and related services such as your YouTube account or Google Photos periodically.

 GTR is not a fully automated solution as that is impossible with Google Takeout's anti-automation measures, but GTR is an assistive solution.
 GTR takes a less than an hour to setup and less than 10 minutes every 3 months (or whatever interval you want) to use.
 The cost to backup 1TB on Azure every month is $1 dollar a month as long as your store each backup archive for 6 months at a minimum.
 You don't need a fast internet connection on your client to use this tool as all data transfer from Google to the backup destination is handled remotely by many servers in data centers.
 There are no bandwidth charges for the backup process.
-All resources used are serverless and practically infinitely scalable including to zero.
+All resources used are serverless and are almost practically infinitely scalable including to zero.

 The only backup destination currently available in GTR is Microsoft Azure Blob Storage due to Azure's unique [API which allows commanding Azure Blob Storage to download from a remote URL][pbfu].
 A Cloudflare Worker proxy is used to work around a [URL escaping bug][azbesc] and [a parallelism limitation][azb11] in the Azure Blob Storage API.
 Speeds of up to 1GB/s or more from Google Takeout to Azure Blob Storage's Archive Tier can be seen with this setup.